octokit/plugin-rest-endpoint-methods.js/docs/codeScanning/listAlertsForOrg.md

 Lists code scanning alerts for the default branch for all eligible repositories in an organization.
 Eligible repositories are repositories that are owned by organizations that you own or for which you are a security manager.
 For more information, see "[Managing security managers in your organization](https://docs.github.com/organizations/managing-peoples-access-to-your-organization-with-roles/managing-security-managers-in-your-organization)."

-To use this endpoint, you must be an owner or security manager for the organization, and you must use an access token with the `repo` scope or `security_events` scope.
+The authenticated user must be an owner or security manager for the organization to use this endpoint.

-For public repositories, you may instead use the `public_repo` scope.

-GitHub Apps must have the `security_events` read permission to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `security_events` or `repo`s cope to use this endpoint with private or public repositories, or the `public_repo` scope to use this endpoint with only public repositories.

 ```js
 octokit.rest.codeScanning.listAlertsForOrg({